Covering complexions.

 Spraying color & clear coats.

-We then repeated the previous masking process in preparation for spraying the base coats.
+We repeated the previous masking process in preparation for spraying the base coats.
 Those are the "color" coats of San Marino Blue Metallic.
 This step is critical to achieve perfect paint lines across the partially exposed carbon sections.

 I unfortunately was not present during the spray sessions of the color and clear coats.
-They were painted as part of the complete redo of the San Marino Blue Metallic, along side the front end panel to ensure matching shades across the car.
+They were painted as part of the complete redo of the San Marino Blue Metallic along side the front end panel to ensure matching shades across the car.

 Final installation.

-The final installation on the Phoenix had additional challenges that you will more than likely not encounter.
+The installation on the Phoenix had additional challenges that you will more than likely not encounter.
+Most evidently; the entire car and its body panels were disassembled.

-Most evidently; the entire car and its body panels were disassembled - the required assembly adds hours of panel gap adjustment between the fender and the panels in proximity: the carbon doors, original hood and CSL front bumper all needed to be aligned perfectly.
+The required assembly adds hours of panel gap adjustment between the fender and the panels in proximity: the carbon doors, original hood and CSL front bumper all needed to be aligned perfectly.

 Preliminarily, we fitted the hood, its hinges and the front carrier assembly to achieve OEM clearances.
-Afterwards, edges of interjoining panels were protected and marked to install the fenders.
+Afterwards, edges of inter-joining panels were protected and marked to install the fenders.
 They were loosely bolted for adjustments as we awaited new Genuine BMW fender bolts.

 The exposed carbon is a beautiful touch over the original V1 design.
 While subtle and hidden out of sight with the hood and doors closed, it is a visual reminder of their uniqueness for curious onlookers and acts as its confirmation for enthusiasts upon noticing the slightly wider front end.